About Writer Beware

 What does Writer Beware® consider “questionable?”
 What practices define a questionable agent or publisher?
 How do we distinguish between writers with genuine complaints and those who are merely angry at being rejected, or who had unrealistic ideas about what an agent or publisher could or should accomplish?
 Is any complaint, no matter how small, enough to put an agent or publisher on our watchlist?

-We define “questionable” as nonstandard practice not in writers’ best interest.
-This includes (but is not limited to):
+We define “questionable” as nonstandard or fraudulent practice not in writers’ best interest.
+This includes (but is by no means limited to):

 - Fees where it’s exploitative or not customary to charge them.
 Agents who demand reading fees, evaluation fees, retainers, “marketing” or “submission” fees.
 Publishers (as distinct from self-publishing services) that withhold royalties to recoup publishing expenses, or require writers to buy critiques, pre-purchase books, or pay for some aspect of the publication process.
 Writing contests that make a secret profit with high entry fees.